-If the petitioner is not represented by counsel, the county or district attorney shall represent the petitioner, prepare all necessary papers, appear at the hearing and present such evidence as the county or district attorney determines to be of aid to the court in determining whether or not there is probable cause to believe that the person with respect to whom the request has been filed is a mentally ill person subject to involuntary commitment for care and treatment under this act, and that it would be in the best interests of the person to be detained until the trial upon the petition.

-(d) After the hearing, if the court determines from the evidence that:
+If the petitioner is not represented by counsel, the county or district attorney shall represent the petitioner, prepare all necessary papers, appear at the hearing and present such evidence as the county or district attorney determines to be of aid to the court in determining whether or not there is probable cause to believe that the person with respect to whom the request has been filed is a person with an alcohol or substance abuse problem subject to involuntary commitment for care and treatment under this act, and that it would be in the best interests of the person to be detained until the trial upon the petition. (d) After the hearing, if the court determines from the evidence that:

-(1) There is probable cause to believe that the person with respect to whom the request has been filed is a mentally ill person subject to involuntary commitment for care and treatment under this act, and that it is in the best interests of the person to be detained until the trial upon the petition, the court shall issue a temporary custody order;
+(1) There is probable cause to believe that the person with respect to whom the request has been filed is a person with an alcohol or substance abuse problem subject to involuntary commitment for care and treatment under this act, and that it is in the best interests of the person to be detained until the trial upon the petition, the court shall issue a temporary custody order;

-(2) there is probable cause to believe that the person with respect to whom the request has been filed is a mentally ill person subject to involuntary commitment for care and treatment under this act, but that it would not be in their best interests to be detained until the trial upon the petition, the court may allow the person to be at liberty, subject to such conditions as the court may impose;
+(2) there is probable cause to believe that the person with respect to whom the request has been filed is a person with an alcohol or substance abuse problem subject to involuntary commitment for care and treatment under this act, but that it would not be in the person's best interests to be detained until the trial upon the petition, the court may allow the person to be at liberty, subject to such conditions as the court may impose; and

-(3) there is not probable cause to believe that the person with respect to whom the request has been filed is a mentally ill person subject to involuntary commitment for care and treatment under this act, the court shall terminate the proceedings and release the person.
+(3) there is not probable cause to believe that the person with respect to whom the request has been filed is a person with an alcohol or substance abuse problem subject to involuntary commitment for care and treatment under this act, the court shall terminate the proceedings and release the person.